KhronosGroup/glTF/extensions/2.0/Khronos/KHR_displayencoding/README.md

 Be compatible with updates to glTF texture color spaces, for example increased color gamut.

 This is done by specifying a way to encode the resulting (rendered) scene linear light output values to a known range of {R,G,B} values that can be output to display.
-This encoding shall be done so that hue (or chromaticity) is retained in the displayed image.
+This encoding shall be done so that hue (chromaticity) is retained in the displayed image.
 Output units are declared as candela / m2

 Currently the glTF specification does not define how to output pixels.

+`Runtime-independence. glTF is purely an asset format and does not mandate any runtime behavior.
+This enables its use by any application for any purpose, including display using any rendering technology, up to and including path tracing renderers.`

 This results in hue shift and white-out, due to clipping of pixel [RGB] values when written to framebuffer,  not desirable when the goal is to achieve physically correct output.

 Correct output of hue is important in order to achieve a physically correct visualization and to retain original artistic intent.